tethysplatform/tethys/docs/installation/developer_installation.rst

   * `-p, --port <PORT>`:
           Port on which to serve Tethys.
 Default is 8000.
   * `-b, --branch <BRANCH_NAME>`:
           Branch to checkout from version control.
-Default is 'master'.
+Default is 'main'.
   * `-c, --conda-home <PATH>`:
           Path to conda home directory where Miniconda will be installed, or to an existing installation of Miniconda.
 Default is ~/miniconda/.